williamgilpin/pypdb/README.md

     $ pip install git+https://github.com/williamgilpin/pypdb

-If you need to  install directly from setup.py,
+To install from a local checkout,

+    $ pip install .

+For development and test dependencies,

-    $ python setup.py install
+    $ pip install -e ".[dev]"

 Test the installation, and check that the code successfully connects to the PDB, navigate to the root directory and run

-    $ pytest
+    $ python -m pytest

 This code has been designed and tested for Python 3.